benjymous/annotations/sandman/sandman.69.md

 the woman shot by Doctor Dee in issue #5.
 The timing would seem a bit odd, though, since that would mean that issues 2-4 took seven months to happen.

+Page 18 panel 6: Hal says, "In the midst of death, we are in life" (page 18, panel 6).
+I don't know if this was noted and simply not annotated because it was so obvious, but I figured I'd mention anyway that it's a reversal of a line that my quotation dictionary lists as coming from "Burial of the Dead" in _Book of Common Prayer_: "In the midst of life we are in death."
+(found by Sarah Alderdice <viverais@freeze.com>)

 Page 19 panel 1: There has also been speculation that the solicitor (British dialect for "lawyer") was Rose's love, Jack Holdaway.
 Or it could be just another random death echo.